servirtium/demo-dotnet-climate-tck/README.md

 Passed!  - Failed:     0, Passed:     7, Skipped:     0, Total:     7, Duration: 590 ms
 ```

 Note the playback mode is quickest.
 Your day to dey development of you main applications functionality would rely on this mode of operation.
+It would ideally have a "--servirtium-playback-mode-for-out-of-team-services" but different test frameworks have different ways of doing that from command-line settings